MKDAagency/MKDAagency/README.md

 # MKDA Digital Marketing Agency

-MKDA builds digital products, AI automations and marketing systems for businesses that want more visibility and better operational control.
+MKDA designs and builds digital products, AI systems and marketing infrastructure for businesses that want more visibility and stronger operational control.

 ## What we build

 - SaaS products
-- AI workflows for marketing and operations
+- AI systems for marketing and operations
 - Websites and landing pages
 - Internal tools and public demos

-## Featured work
+## Selected work

 ### ReviewBoost
 A review management platform built to help businesses collect, track and improve Google reviews through QR codes, smart links and dashboard analytics.

-### Web projects
+### Web experiences
 Websites and landing pages created to support positioning, lead generation and product communication.

-### AI automations
+### Automation systems
-Systems designed to reduce repetitive work and improve execution across marketing and operations.
+AI solutions designed to reduce repetitive work and improve execution across marketing and operations.

 ### Internal tools
 Selected tools built to simplify daily processes and support faster delivery.